Crime and the Criminal Justice System

 What if I don’t want a lawyer?

 You have the right to refuse a lawyer and represent yourself, but the court will consider carefully whether your decision is voluntary and intelligent.
 This means that nobody has forced you to make the decision and that you understand the consequences of not having a lawyer.
-If you are less than 16 years old, you must at least talk with a lawyer before deciding to represent yourself.
+If you are charged with a felony level offense, you must at least talk with a lawyer before deciding to represent yourself.
+The right to a lawyer is yours so it is important that the lawyer talk to you, in addition to your parents.

 Guardians ad litem